 At the event, you sit opposite each other and have a set amount of time to fill each other in on what you do, before moving on to the next person.
 At the end, you have a chance to mingle and find people that you want to talk to more (or swap business cards/leaflets during the first section!)

 It’s a great way to literally put faces to names of people

 you may have heard of, but not had the chance to meet!

 We’ve had great feedback from this event, and it’s helped us to launch projects and new partnerships.

 To find out the date of our next Faces to Names please email: email@example.com

 In February 2020 we hosted our first Youth Employability Conference.
 Here, we invited an equal mix of local young people, businesses and organisations to discuss the barriers that young people experience when they are trying to seek employment.

 We split the room into groups to discuss the barriers in detail, sharing their knowledge and experience in the areas.
 From this information, we created a report and used the data to shape our strategy to implement better preventative measures and to help to minimise the barriers affecting the young people in Lincoln.

-If you would like to have a copy of this report or would like to discuss how you can support young people in Lincoln, please get in touch with our marketing and outreach officer at Rachel@networklincoln.co.uk.
+If you would like to have a copy of this report or would like to discuss how you can support young people in Lincoln, please get in touch with us at firstname.lastname@example.org.